About the Award

 The following criteria describe guiding principles of an Advocate for Early Career Professionarls, reflecting work that takes place at Yale University.

-- Encourages the development of young professionals through coordinating events and/or offering mentorship
+- Encourages the development of early career professionals through coordinating events and/or offering mentorship

 - Promotes FLY’s mission to the Yale community and encourages FLY involvement

-- Provides advice and networking opportunities to young professionals seeking career transitions
+- Provides advice and networking opportunities to early career professionals seeking career transitions

 - Promotes career mobility